 Should I Worry If My Toddler Exhibits Other Aggressive Behavior?

 It is important to note that toddlers often resist change.
-At the onset of every new phase, your toddler might exhibit another aggressive behavior.
+Your toddler might exhibit aggressive behavior at the onset of every new phase.

 Rather than worry, it is advisable to take steps to dissuade your toddler from reacting violently.

-Here are a few things you can do when your child starts exhibiting aggressive behavior.
+Here are a few things you can do when your child exhibits aggressive behavior.

 - Create a safe and positive environment for your child to thrive in.

 - Be gentle and patient with your toddler.
-When you exhibit aggression and impatience, they pick up the vibes and retaliate.
+They pick up the vibes and retaliate when you exhibit aggression and impatience.

 - Spend quality time with your toddler.
 Spending quality time with David taught me a lot about his needs.
-When I satiated his basic needs, he rarely had the urge to show any form of aggression.
+When I satiated his basic needs, he rarely wanted to show any aggression.

 Recommended Gear To Help Stop Your Toddler From Biting